CynthiaRios/StayAtHome/README.md

 # StayAtHome
-HackDuke2020 Project, Forest inspired app that promotes staying at home by growing succulents when you're staying inside.
+HackDuke2020 Project: Forest inspired app that promotes staying at home by growing succulents when you're staying inside.

 Team members: Cynthia Rios and Quentin Siredzki